jhernandez20/full-stack/README.md

 # Full staca

-This project  is published as part of a test for U Mayoe company.
+This project  is published as part of a test for strengthen knowledge Full Stack By George.

 ## Before using in your environment local